chaseruskin/orbit/docs/src/starting/installing.md

 ```

 ### Windows
-1. Open a terminal (Powershell) to where Orbit was downloaded.
+1. Open a new terminal (Powershell) to where Orbit was downloaded.

 2. Unzip the prebuilt package.
 ```